GuillermoGJ03/GuillermoGJ03.github.io/index.md

 ### Closed-loop control system for a DC motor using ROS

+Project made in collaboration with Manchester Robotics.

-This project consisted of designing and implementing a closed-loop control system for speed and position of a DC motor in conjunction with ROS.
+This project consisted of designing and implementing a closed-loop control system for speed and position of a DC motor for a mobile robot wheel in conjunction with ROS.

 The controller was implemented in a Simulink model, which received the reference through a slider and the motor velocity and position feedback through subscription nodes.
-In addition, it sent the PWM control signal through the pubisher node to the motor.
+Then, the controller sent a PWM control through the pubisher node to the motor.
 The DC motor was connected to a development board with an ATMega256 microcontroller to calculate the position and velocity of the motor.
 It received the control PWM signal through a subscriber node and sent the position and velocity values through a publisher node.
+For the velocity control, a PI controller was implemented, while for the position control, a PID controller was implemented.

-In this project I contributed writing the C code to make the motor speed and position measurements, as well as adjusting the controller gains using methods such as Ziegler-Nichols and Root Locus.
+In this project I contributed writing the C code to make the motor speed and position measurements and making the electric circuit between the DC motro and the development board.
+In addition, I was in charge of tunning both controller gains using methods such as Ziegler-Nichols and Root Locus.

 <p>
   <img src="images/controlador_velocidad.png" />